Research Areas

 AI Cognition and Internal States

 Do AI systems have internal states that function like beliefs, goals, or emotions?
+Do they have a degree of agency, pursuing goals of their own rather than only responding to prompts?
 And what would count as evidence either way?

 Interpretability is the study of the internal representations of AI systems.
 It originated in alignment research, where it has been used to identify features associated with misaligned behaviours such as deception and sycophancy.
-The same techniques are now being applied to welfare-relevant questions, and have found internal features that track belief, goal, and affect-like properties.
+The same techniques are now being applied to welfare-relevant questions, and have found internal features that track belief, goal, and emotion-like properties, including functional emotions that causally shape the model's behaviour rather than merely describing it.
 Whether these features map cleanly onto the mental-state concepts they are compared to remains unclear.

 Start here